This icon () tells you which link takes you to the new site.

 If you follow a hypertext link to another website, this is your own responsibility.
-When visiting other websites, you should refer to the conditions of use of each of those websites and not rely on these conditions.
+When visiting other websites, you should refer to the conditions of use of each of those websites.

-As a customer of Inland Revenue you have legal obligations to provide information to us.
-We allow you to provide us with certain information through:
+As a customer of Inland Revenue you may have legal obligations to provide information to us.
+You can provide us with certain information through:

-By registering and activating your myIR account both you as the user, and Inland Revenue as the provider, agree to correspond with each other electronically through your myIR account.
+By registering and activating a myIR account, you as the owner, and Inland Revenue as the provider, agree to correspond with each other electronically through your myIR account.

 We aren't obliged to accept information by any other means of electronic communication unless specifically agreed with you.
 We also can't correspond with you on individual tax matters through our websites or social media pages.
 However, we may answer general tax-related queries from time to time.

-Unless we state otherwise, if you have provided your email address or mobile phone number to us - whether through your myIR account or otherwise, we may use these to send you reminders about your tax affairs, provide you with information about our products and services, and communicate with you.
+Unless we state otherwise, if you have provided your email address or mobile phone number to us, we may use these to send you reminders about your tax affairs, provide you with information about our products and services, and to communicate with you.

-If you are engaging a third party service provider for GST, they may elect to provide you with reminders or notifications, Inland Revenue is not responsible for communications from third party providers.
+If you have a third party service provider, they may provide you with reminders or notifications.
+Inland Revenue is not responsible for communications from third party providers.

 Electronic messages received from Inland Revenue are not included in the definition of commercial electronic message for the purposes of section 6 of the Unsolicited Electronic Messages Act 2007.

 This section applies to services and forms provided on, or accessed through websites owned and operated by us and not through social media channels.
-Our online services consist of:
+Our online services include: